grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 	* salmon can conversation

-### The next day's run is uneventful (Run to stilt city, day and night 2)
+### The next day's run is uneventful (Run to Pylon City, day and night 2)

-* [ ] _they go over their planned route with the Shakes; give him points where they can rendezvous if they lose him, or meet him at the destination._
+* [X] _they go over their planned route with the Shakes; give him points where they can rendezvous if they lose him, or meet him at the destination._
-	* [ ] estimate 3 or 4 days of travel, if nothing goes wrong
+	* [X] estimate 3 or 4 days of travel, if nothing goes wrong
 		* {roughly: 12 hours at 20 kn nighttime + 12 hours at 5kn daytime = 900 miles in 3 days}
+		* [X] shakes took out a little notebook and jotted down some notes
+		* [X] Do you think the sub with the ram will be after us?
+			* It's one thing to raid a depot just across a line, but to pursue a transport sub across another Authority's territory...
-		* [ ] "do you think they know our destination?"
+		* [X] "do you think they know our destination?"
 "I have no idea" said Shakes
-	* [ ] They get Herschel settled on the Prospect?
+	* [X] They get Herschel settled on the Prospect?
 		* Hemi asks for Herschel; maybe looking forward to have him on board
 		* Or does this come later because Herschel isn't acclimated to his home yet?
+		* [X] If they see anything, the plan is to quick dive, then send Shakes out in the Gnat.

-* [ ] _They get the Gnat off; And Shakes runs diesels on the surface; with the plan to distract any attention from the Prospect underwater_
+* [X] _They get the Gnat off; And Shakes runs diesels on the surface; with the plan to distract any attention from the Prospect underwater_

-* [ ] _They make good, slow time the rest of the day_
+* [X] _They make good, slow time the rest of the day_
 	* The Gnat is running slowly on the surface, so it isn't making THAT much noise.
 Stays in contact by occasionally stopping the diesel and checking in.

-* [ ] _The Prospect surfaces at night._
+* [X] _The Prospect surfaces at night._
-	* [ ] They reattach the Gnat; so Shakes can get a hot meal and sleep in a rack.
+	* [X] They reattach the Gnat; so Shakes can get a hot meal and sleep in a rack.
-		* [ ] If they see anything, the plan is to quick dive, then send Shakes out in the Gnat.

-### Shakes leads off the sub with the ram (Run to stilt city, day 3)
+### Shakes leads off the sub with the ram (Run to Pylon City, day 3)

-* [ ] _At dawn Shakes moves Herschel to the Prospect and gets the Gnat underway on the surface with the diesel running again._
+* [X] _At dawn Shakes moves Herschel to the Prospect and gets the Gnat underway on the surface with the diesel running again._
+	* weather steadily thickening

-* [ ] _Cassandra is on sonar watch, about mid-morning hears a pursuing sub while Shakes is shut down for a chat._
+* [X] _Cassandra is on sonar watch, about mid-morning hears a pursuing sub while Shakes is shut down for a chat._
-	* [ ] They report the contact to Shakes
+	* [X] They report the contact to Shakes
-	* [ ] "Yeehaw motherfuckers!"
+	* [X] "Yeehaw motherfuckers!"
 His diesel fires up
+	* [X] Percy goes to wake up Hemi
+		* He listens to the contact, and confirms it is the sub with the ram
-	* [ ] Cassandra reports the pursuing sub following Shakes away from them.
+	* [X] Cassandra reports the pursuing sub following Shakes away from them.
 She can hear that Shakes is able to stay well out ahead of them with the Gnat's speed.
-	* [ ] Can't they torpedo him?
+	* [X] Can't they torpedo him?
 It's hard to hit such a small fast-moving target.
 Though he's so loud it's doubtful he'd hear a torpedo incoming.
 Hopefully he's smart enough to change course randomly every 5 miles or so...
 Hemi looked doubtful.
-	* [ ] They lose contact with both ships
+	* [X] They lose contact with both ships

-### --- (on the surface in a storm; wave porn) (Run to stilt city, night 3)
+### --- (on the surface in a storm; wave porn) (Run to Pylon City, night 3)

 * [ ] _They need to recharge batteries, so they come up on the surface, at night, in a storm.
 Their batteries are too low, so they are forced to run on the surface in big weather._
 	* [ ] "There's some 10 meter waves out there Captain."
+	* [ ] Percy keeps them underwater til they have fairly low batteries for fear of both the pursuing sub and the weather above which might blow for another 12 hours

 * [ ] The boat rolls over
+	* [ ] Percy feels something wrong in the movement of the boat.
+She smacks the collision alarm and klaxon blare through the boat.
 	* [ ] "Fuck, we came up in the ditch of a wave."
 The boat rolled over onto its side.
 	* [ ] It lay on it's side, the power blinking on and off as the bilge water made it's way into places it didn't belong.
 	* [ ] Even though every last object on the sub was stowed to keep it from falling, the boat laying on its side was not in the calculations for the preparations.